sholtomaud/phd/Literature Review/litrev.md

 If such a WBS procedure was undertaken by a business consultant^[In the professional experience of the author, standard industry practice is for WBS & Requirements Gathering to be outsourced to a business consultant] it could typically culminate in a data dictionary and data format standards as the deliverable products.
 In the case of CSG in Queensland, the deliverables were a data dictionary and database file format for transferring data to the regulator, forming the backbone of the data capture element of the policy framework for risk management, mitigation and make-good. [@dnrm_storing_2015].

-A standard approach within organisation, and across entities, is integration and interoperability.  influence the organization’s performance.

 ### Industry Experience Study 1: AWRIS^[The author has had the privilege to have work with Melbourne Water during the development and implementation of the ETL system for transferring hydrological data to the Bureau of Meteorology's AWRIS system.]

 Running parallel to the National Harmonized Regulatory Framework noted above, has been the National Enabling Framework (NEF) established by the Commonwealth Scientific and Industrial Research Organisation (CSIRO) and the Australian Bureau of Meteorology (BoM) in 2006 [@commonwealth_awris_2006].
 The goal of NEF was to develop information technology that can enable effective management and decisions regarding Australia's water resources and water data [@commonwealth_awris_2006].^[This included various data sets on rainfall, and the water levels of streams, dams and aquifers from State and Local government and non-government entities]